symfony/symfony-docs/guides/en/Bundles/Best-Practices.markdown

 Vendors
 -------

-A bundle must not embed third-party libraries (be they in PHP, JavaScript, or any other language).
-For PHP libraries, it should rely on the standard Symfony2 autoloading instead.
+A bundle must not embed third-party PHP libraries.
+It should rely on the standard Symfony2 autoloading instead.

+A bundle should not embed third-party libraries written in JavaScript, CSS, or any other language.

 Tests
 -----